On the Classification of Planar-Rips complexes and their corresponding unit disk graphs: Classification of Rips complexes with weak-pseudomanifold structure

 The following lemma from \cite{pseudo} provides a general representation of all two-dimensional weak-pseudomanifolds, specifically for two-dimensional pseudomanifolds by restricting to the strongly connected components.

-\begin{lemma}[Classification of $2$–dimensional weak-pseudomanifolds] Any compact weak-pseudomanifold of dimension $2$ consists of a collection of compact $2$–manifolds without boundary glued or self–glued along a finite number of points.
-More technically: such a weak-pseudomanifold $X$ is the quotient space of a disjoint union of compact 2–manifolds without boundary such that if $q$ is the quotient map, then all points $x \in X$ satisfy $\#\left\{q^{-1}(x)\right\} < \infty$ and for all but finitely many $x \in X$, $\#\left\{q^{-1}(x)\right\} = 1$. \end{lemma} Thus, a pseudomanifold $X$ is the quotient space of a compact 2-manifold without boundary by taking a self-identification of finite sets of points.
-With the aim of classifying all planar-Rips complexes having a weak-pseudomanifold structure, we first extend \Cref{normal} for a pseudomanifold.
+\begin{lemma}[Classification of two–dimensional weak-pseudomanifolds] Any compact two-dimensional weak-pseudomanifold $X$ is homeomorphic to the quotient space of a disjoint union of compact 2–manifolds without boundary such that if $q$ is the quotient map, then $\#\left\{q^{-1}(x)\right\} < \infty$ for all points $x \in X$, and $\#\left\{q^{-1}(x)\right\} = 1$ for all but finitely many $x \in X$. \end{lemma} Thus, a pseudomanifold $X$ is the quotient space of a compact 2-manifold without boundary by taking a self-identification of finite sets of points.
+With the aim of classifying all planar-Rips complexes having a weak-pseudomanifold structure, we first extend Theorem \ref{normal} for a pseudomanifold.
 We begin by proving the two-dimensional case.

 \begin{theorem} For any $X \subset \R^2$, the planar-Rips complex on $X$ having a two-dimensional pseudomanifold structure is isomorphic to the boundary complex of octahedron. \end{theorem}

 \begin{proof}